Complete Guide to Understanding Your Computer Motherboard and Components

 CPU- Central Processing Unit

-It is also known as the microprocessor.
-This is the brain of the computer.
-It fetches, decodes and executes program instructions as well as performs mathematical and logical calculations.
+The microprocessor, also known as the “brain of the computer”, fetches, decodes, and executes program instructions while performing mathematical and logical calculations.

 Processor found on computer motherboard